Diabetes & Salt - How to Lower Salt Intake

 Remember to monitor your blood pressure regularly.
 Keep a log of your blood

 to get your blood pressure checked.
-Diabetes & salt don't go together --
+Diabetes & salt aren't a good combination --

-the combined risk for developing high blood pressure makes it well worth
+the increased risk for developing high blood pressure makes it well worth

 the effort to minimize salt intake.